-With front-month natural gas futures prices ranging between $5.50 to $7.50/Mcf and front-month crude prices ranging between $56.00 and $63.00/bbl during the month of October, U.S. producers are finding that it is still economical to explore for and drill new wells, according to a new rig count study from Baker Hughes.
+With front-month natural gas futures prices ranging between $5.50-7.50/Mcf and front-month crude prices ranging between $56-63/bbl during the month of October, U.S. producers found that it was still profitable to drill new wells, according to a new rig count study from Baker Hughes.
 The number of rotary rigs scouring the United States for oil and natural gas during the month of October decreased marginally from September, but recorded a significant increase over October 2005, according to the drilling services provider.

 The U.S. onshore and offshore combined rig count for October was 1,734, down five from the 1,739 counted in September and up 255 from the 1,479 counted in October 2005.
 The U.S. offshore drilling rig portion of that count stayed fairly stagnant, with 90 U.S. offshore rigs active in October, 92 during September and 87 during October 2005.